CONNECT-platform/codedoc/samples/md/index.md

 # For Musti

 This is the first page of codedoc.
 You can [go to this link](https://www.google.com) for example.
+And also some text that has some `code element` within it.

 ```bash
 npm i @connectv/html